Life insurance

 In many cases, spouses choose to figure out their life insurance needs together.
 Here's what you should know about shopping for life insurance as a couple.

 This rider acts sort of like long-term care insurance, except that it's layered onto a life insurance policy rather than requiring you to actually buy a long-term care policy.
-If you end up at a nursing home or requiring long-term care, this rider would provide monthly payments to offset those costs.
+It allows you to use part or all of the policy's death benefit for long-term care while you're alive.
+The amount used to pay for long-term care costs will be deducted from the death benefit.

-With this rider, the insurance company will add an extra 1 percent to your amount of insurance and donate it to charity if you pass away.
+With this rider, the insurance company will add some percentage to your amount of insurance and donate it to one of their qualified charities if you pass away.
 That's in addition to the benefit that goes to your beneficiaries, so it doesn't detract from what they receive in the event of your death.

 If you've bought a permanent life insurance policy such as whole or universal life, you might be able to add a term insurance rider to provide additional coverage above and beyond the face value of your policy.
 This coverage would last for a predetermined amount of time, similar to with term life insurance.
 The idea is to provide an additional level of coverage for a period of high need in your life, such as while you're raising children.